 First they had 2-3 kids join.
 Soon it was 6-8.
 Then it took off.
 Much more than just escorting, their train was very social .
 The kids talk.
 They chat.
 Minecraft.
 Recess heroics.
 Weekend happenings.
 And it was a lot of FUN.

 Ty and Johanna also committed to making every bike train trip a teaching moment.
-They would take the time to teach the students about riding safely, courteously and predictably while they pedaled to school.
+They would take the time to teach the students about riding safely, intelligently and predictably while they pedaled to school.
 A light bulb went off.
 They wondered, “What if this could help happen at all of Traverse City’s neighborhood schools?”

 Ty and Johanna reached out to some friends and talked them into forming their own trains and that’s how Norte!, Traverse City’s bike-centric, youth-focused advocacy organization, was born.